tony-albanese/nonnas-kitchen/README.md

 # Credits
 + The initial template for this app was from Code Institute's [Moments project template](https://github.com/Code-Institute-Org/cra-template-moments.git).

++ The idea for building the dynamic form fields in the ListEntry component was taken from this excellent article on freeCodeCamp: [How to Build Dynamic Forms in React](https://www.freecodecamp.org/news/build-dynamic-forms-in-react/).
+## Image Credits
 + The upload image was taken from Code Institute.

 + The grandmother icon is from <a href="https://www.flaticon.com/free-icons/grandmother" title="grandmother icons">Grandmother icons created by Freepik - Flaticon</a>
 + The sign in photo is from Photo by [Andrea Piacquadio](https://www.pexels.com/photo/crop-cook-preparing-noodles-in-kitchen-3771814/).
-+ Image of family cooking is from <a href="https://www.freepik.com/free-vector/mother-father-with-kids-cooking-dishes-kitchen_9650120.htm#query=recipes&position=8&from_view=search&track=sph">pch.vector</a> on Freepik
-+ Young women presenting food is from <a href="https://www.freepik.com/free-vector/young-women-presenting-high-fat-foods_7732680.htm#query=recipes&position=9&from_view=search&track=sph">Image by pch.vector</a> on Freepik
-+ Image of healthy food is from <a href="https://www.freepik.com/free-vector/people-keeping-healthy-diet_8610283.htm#query=recipes&position=2&from_view=search&track=sph">Image by pch.vector</a> on Freepik
 + Grandmother and granddaughter cooking<a href="https://www.freepik.com/free-vector/happy-grandma-granddaughter-cooking-together-kitchen-interior-with-utensils-table-grandmother-grandchild-kneading-dough-baking-pie-with-berries-family-relationship_28849871.htm#query=grandmother%20kitchen&position=3&from_view=search&track=ais">Image by studio4rt</a> on Freepik

 + Grandmother with Grandchild - Image by <a href="https://www.freepik.com/free-vector/flat-grandparents-day-illustration-with-grandmother-grandchild_28148596.htm#query=grandmother%20kitchen&position=17&from_view=search&track=ais">Freepik</a>

-Credit for the floating actio button: [FAB](https://plainenglish.io/blog/how-to-create-a-floating-action-button-with-pure-css-positioning-e52ba498083f)

-Credit for the 404 page image: <a href="https://www.freepik.com/free-vector/internet-network-warning-404-error-page-file-found-web-page-internet-error-page-issue-found-network-404-error-present-by-man-sleep-display_21586054.htm#query=404%20page&position=3&from_view=search&track=sph">Image by jcomp</a> on Freepik
++ Credit for the 404 page image: <a href="https://www.freepik.com/free-vector/internet-network-warning-404-error-page-file-found-web-page-internet-error-page-issue-found-network-404-error-present-by-man-sleep-display_21586054.htm#query=404%20page&position=3&from_view=search&track=sph">Image by jcomp</a> on Freepik

-Credit for empty refrigerator image: <a href="https://www.freepik.com/free-vector/refridgerator-with-opened-door_25538317.htm#query=empty%20refrigerator&position=33&from_view=search&track=ais">Image by brgfx</a> on Freepik
++ Credit for empty refrigerator image: <a href="https://www.freepik.com/free-vector/refridgerator-with-opened-door_25538317.htm#query=empty%20refrigerator&position=33&from_view=search&track=ais">Image by brgfx</a> on Freepik